Breaking Bads Actor Walt Jr RJ Mitte Looks Very Different 9 Years After Iconic TV Show - ExBulletin

 The TV star recently announced that his Breaking Bad character Walt Junior might even get his own spinoff series.

-Talk to the subway Last year, RJ said, “You never know!
+Speaking to The Metro last year, RJ said: “You never know!
 That story is still here and it’s not over.
-Better Call Saul is finishing its last season now and El Camino was awesome, so who knows?”
+Better Call Saul is finishing its last season now and El Camino was awesome so who know?”

 He continued: “I love my character but they’ll probably wait until I’m 40 to bring him back.